junxit/us-congress-bills-116/metadata.md

 - 2020-05-13 — Introduced in Senate
 - 2020-05-13 — Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2020-05-20 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported without amendment favorably.
+- 2020-11-16 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Wicker without amendment.
+With written report No. 116-294.
+- 2020-11-16 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Wicker without amendment.
+With written report No. 116-294.
+- 2020-11-16 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 587.